I Dyed My Hair And Only My Roots Change Color | Top Solutions To Follow!

 Guide to Even The Color When The Roots Have Become Darker

 Now, you can see the guide which tells you to fix the roots that have become darker.
 This happens because you have chosen the darker dye.
-Or you have extremely lighter natural hair shade and you forgot to bleach your root section.
+Or you have an extremely lighter natural hair shade and you forgot to bleach your root section.

 Suppose you have picked up the wrong dye, as a solution, you have to apply the same colored dye which you have already applied previously to even out the coloring effect.